richstokes/ZeroConfigDLNA/README.md

 # ZeroConfigDLNA

-Share media from your computer to your TV with a single command.
+Share media from your computer to your TV (or any other UPnP device!) with a single command.

 ## Quick Start